 - Loss of income

 - Property damage

 Trust more than three decades of experience with your uninsured motorist claim

 When injured by an uninsured or underinsured motorist, you deserve compensation from all responsible parties.
 With the reputable attorneys of Merkel & Cocke on your side, you can focus on healing, while we focus on pursuing your legal options.
-We provide client services from our home office in Clarksdale, where we represent injured parties throughout Mississippi, including Tupelo, Jackson, and across the Gulf Coast region.
+We provide client services from our home office in Clarksdale, where we represent injured parties throughout Mississippi, including Tupelo, Jackson, Cleveland, Indianola, and across the Gulf Coast region.
 We also handle UM/UIM cases occurring in Tennessee and Arkansas.
 Call us today at 662-627-9641 or complete our contact form to schedule a free consultation.